ShivamMaheshwari7/Java-based-WebService-Framework/README.md

 Benifits of using this FrameWork:-
 ===========================

-1)Absolutely no requirement for XML configuration.
+1) Absolutely no requirement for XML configuration.

-2)No need to write servlets Classes for every new web Request.
+2) No need to write servlets Classes for every new web Request.

-3)User dont have to worry about get/post request and how to Handle them.
+3) User dont have to worry about get/post request and how to Handle them.

-4)User dont have to worry about how to handle multipart requests and how to parse them and process them.
+4) User dont have to worry about how to handle multipart requests and how to parse them and process them.

-5)User can use ServicesDoc tool in framework to find list of services inside application.
+5) User can use ServicesDoc tool in framework to find list of services inside application.

 Getting Started.(steps to use the Framework)
 ===========================

-1)Download this git repository.
+1) Download this git repository.

-2)Extract the zip File.
+2) Extract the zip File.

-3)Copy/cut [web.xml](web.xml) to tomcat9/Webapps/"Project Name"/WEB-INF/.
+3) Copy/cut [web.xml](web.xml) to tomcat9/Webapps/"Project Name"/WEB-INF/.

 User just need to change/write a single word inside [web.xml](web.xml) and that was the param-value against param-name 'SERVICE_PACKAGE_PREFIX' i.e. by default there was "bobby", user have to change it.